 - Ensure safe drinking water is available

-- Keep from touching your eyes, mouth, nose and face.
+- Avoid touching your eyes, mouth, nose and face.

 - Address worries and stress your child might have due to the pandemic.
 Be patient, understanding and encourage your child to express their feelings.